FemboyKZ/mm-fkz-api/README.md

 # MM FKZ API Plugin

-Exposes API endpoint calls as natives and tracks player's/server's realtime status.
+Exposes API endpoint calls as natives, tracks player's/server's realtime status and tracks messages for crosschat.

 This is built to work with [FKZ API](https://github.com/FemboyKZ/api)